AudioKit/AudioKit/docs/AKSampler.md

         sampler.loadCompressedSampleFile(sfd: fdesc)
     }

-Note in the last line of the code above, `sampler` is an **AKSampler** instance.
-See the *Conductor.swift* file in the AKSamplerDemo macOS example for more context.
+Note in the last line of the code above, `sampler` is an **Sampler** instance.
+See the *Conductor.swift* file in the SamplerDemo macOS example for more context.